wjakob/nanobind/docs/api_core.rst

    Return a reference to supplemental data stashed in a type object.
-   The type ``T`` must exactly match the type specified in the :cpp:class:`nb::supplement\<T\> <supplement>` annotation used when creating the type; no type check is performed, and accessing an incorrect supplement type may crash the interpreter.
+   The type ``T`` must exactly match the type specified in the :cpp:class:`nb::supplement\<T\> <supplement>` annotation used when creating the type; no type check is performed, and invalid supplement accesses may crash the interpreter.
+Also refer to :cpp:class:`nb::supplement\<T\> <supplement>`.
-   See :cpp:class:`supplement`.

 .. cpp:function:: str type_name(handle h)